 The Luangwa Community Forests Project benefits more than 217,000 beneficiaries in Eastern province to better manage and conserve vital forests in the South Luangwa and Lower Zambezi ecosystems.
 The LCFP was successfully verified through the Verified Carbon Standard (VCS) during November 2019, and has since been CCB validated, and twice verified through the VCS.

 - Community protection of resources and management of their forests

 - Income from enterprises, increased market access and job creation

 - Improved livelihoods from social services such as honey production, conservation farming, clean drinking water and infrastructure

 - Habitat protection for elephants, wild dogs, leopards, lions and thornicroft giraffe

 - Conservation of forests spanning the vital Luangwa Valley ecosystem linking South Luangwa, Luambe, Lukusuzi and Lower Zambezi National Parks

-The Luangwa Valley ecosystem is one of the last great landscapes in Africa.
+The Luangwa Valley ecosystem is one of the last wildlife habitats in Africa

 It is home to notable wildlife such as wild dogs and its most stable elephant population.
 It is also a key component of the Luangwa-Zambezi hydrological system.